AliElSaleh/RiftBuild/README.md

 riftbuild
 ```

-However, if you'd like to compile from source without `riftbuild`, then there are OS specific build scripts that you can use.
-From the project root directory, run them like so
+Alternatively, you can run an OS specific build script
 ### Windows
 ```
 build.bat